St. Louis Criminal Defense Lawyer

 Since 1994, I have helped my clients through many difficult times.
 If you are facing criminal charges, your legal problem is probably the single most significant event in your life right now.
 I am a criminal defense attorney serving St. Louis, Missouri and surrounding counties.
 I practice throughout the state for more serious offenses.

 I understand and appreciate what you are experiencing.
 I take pride in taking a difficult set of facts and achieving excellent results.
-I have provided a sampling below.

 Choosing the right attorney can be difficult.
 Some attorneys practice in many areas of law.
 I limit my practice to criminal defense.
 I have an excellent track record, extensive experience in serious criminal cases and a long line of very satisfied clients.
 I bring a deep desire to obtain the best possible outcome to all of my cases.

 If you are first and foremost concerned about your future, let’s talk.

 What you are facing may have lifelong implications.
 Let’s work this problem together.
 Call me at 314-456-4567 for a free, immediate consultation.

 I look at each case in terms of whether I achieved a favorable result.
 What is considered a favorable result is subjective and depends on your particular circumstances.
 Some cases need to be managed to a soft landing.
 Others need to be taken to the mat.
 I frequently see attorneys who dabble in criminal law, putting their clients’ lives and futures in jeopardy.
 I am frequently called by people who want a second opinion before they take a deal that their attorney is pushing.
 I commonly see people who are about to make a big mistake because their attorney doesn’t know the difference between a great deal, a good deal, and a bad deal.